peace-blaster/DataPype/README.md

 #### self.makeSQLColumnTypes():
 analyzes data types in contained dataframe ‘dat’, guesses suitable SQL data types for each column, and stores them as a dict ‘SQLColTypes’.
 Used in ‘createSQLTable()’.

-#### self.SQLizeData(dropNulls=False):
-creates and returns additional data frame object appropriately sanitized for use in ‘uploadFile()’.
-- dropnulls: if true, will drop all rows in dataframe with null values.
-Defaults to ‘False’.

-#### self.uploadFile(truncate=False, dropNulls=False):
+#### self.uploadFile(truncate=False):
 uploads data from contained dataframe to target table.
-Runs ‘SQLizeData’ first to sanitize input.
-- dropnulls: if true, will drop all rows in data frame with null values.
-Defaults to ‘False’.
+Sanitizes input mildly as well.
 - truncate: if true, will truncate target table prior to upload.
 Defaults to ‘False’.

 #### self.makeConnection():
-opens prerequisite .yaml file with connection info, and creates database connection object via mysql-connector.
+Creates database connection object via mysql-connector using provided credentials.
 This is done automatically upon instantiation of MySQL object, but may be refreshed manually via this command.
-Credentials are not kept in memory outside the scope of this function, and possibly the contained connection object.

 #### self.downloadFile():
 populates contained dataframe with the contents of target table.
 Will fail if contained dataframe is not empty.
 Dataframe can be emptied via ‘purgeData()’.